 However, those that aren't patched should be concerned.

 "W32.Korgo.F includes backdoor functionality that could leave systems open to unauthorized access," Alfred Huger, senior director, Symantec Security Response, said in a statement.
 "This backdoor functionality could result in a loss of confidential data and may also compromise security settings."

 Due to the increase in prevalence, the Symantec Security Response Team has upgraded the Korgo.F worm from a Level 2 to a Level 3 threat.

 Symantec said Korgo.F will listen on TCP ports 113 and 3067.
 The company urged users to apply the patch provided by Microsoft as soon as possible, update antivirus definitions and configure firewalls to block ports 113 and 3067.
-An upswing in traffic through those ports could
+An upswing in traffic through those ports could signal an infection.

 All strains of the Korgo worm are essentially the same, Mikko Hypponen, director of antivirus research for Helsinki, Finland-based F-Secure Corp., said in a statement.
 The keylogging worm uses the LSASS flaw to insert itself into the Windows XP and 2000 OSes using a random file name and then infects random machines using their IP addresses.
 He classified the outbreak as a medium-size infection.